pushkart2/gitbook/adminmenu.md

 - More Changes
 - Looks for function `client.openInventory(inv, data)`
-- add the two following lines mentioned in the snippet below
+- add the two following lines mentioned in the snippet below inside that function

 ```lua
 if not isAdmin then -- add this line